-Cluster creation requires an Infra or a Full cluster profile to be selected, and optionally, one or more add-on profiles.
+Cluster creation requires an Infra or Full cluster profile to be selected, and optionally, one or more add-on profiles.
 The same add-on layer category may exist in more than one of the add-on profiles.
-The profile would then read, for example: OS, Kubernetes, Networking, Storage, Monitoring, Monitoring, Ingress, Ingress.
+The profile would then read, for example: OS, Kubernetes, Networking, Storage, Monitoring, Ingress.

 Spectro Packs - Content packages built using Spectro Cloud’s proprietary content format.
 Spectro Cloud maintains a public registry of Spectro Packs that are available to all tenants.